 - Develop and expand community and/or influencer outreach efforts.

-- Oversee design (ie: Social media graphics for Facebook cover, profile pic, thumbnails, ads, landing pages, Twitter profile, Blog, etc.).
+- Social media graphics for all profiles: Facebook cover, profile pic, thumbnails, Instagram, Twitter, etc.

 - Create and manage an online review funnel for building online reviews and reputation.
 Monitor online reviews and respond to each review timely and with care.